YanMetelitsa/YM-Fast-Options/readme.txt

 = Features =

-* Create customization pages, including top-level and sub-pages
+* Create settings pages, including top-level and sub-pages
-* Add and manage options for your customization pages
+* Add and manage options for your settings pages
 * Enjoy full access to all WordPress Settings API features within a lightweight interface
 * Seamlessly integrate settings into your multisite as needed